0xcapp3/HYDRA/README.md

 Generally speaking, the BMP280 is available in a compact, surface-mount package, making it easy to integrate into a variety of electronic devices.
 It operates on a voltage of 1.8 to 3.6 volts and has a low power consumption of only 1.8 microamps in power-down mode.
 This makes it well-suited for use in battery-powered devices or applications where power consumption is a concern.

+##### I2C interface

+The I2C interface uses the following pins:

+- SCK: serial clock (SCL)
+- SDI: data (SDA)
+- SDO: the I2C address decides the pin.
+If SDO connects to GND (0), the address is 0x76, if it connects to VDDIO (1), the address is 0x77.
+In this module, we have connected  it to VDDIO, so the address should be 0x77.
+- CSB: Must be connected to VDDIO to select I2C interface

 [sensor image]

 ...